SadaqaWorks/Quran-Flutter/README.md

 4. After deprecating of Ayat there is no similar solution that works well on all the platforms with similar experience.

 My proposal: Develop a Quran project with [Flutter](https://flutter.dev/), with Flutter it is possible to have a single codebase for all the platforms with similar experience while having single Codebase will make it easier to maintain and keep developing.
-I have started a project that is [here](https://github.com/SadaqaWorks/quran), I'm looking for more contributors.
+I'm looking for more contributors.